danlapid/python-workers-mcp/README.md

-# Python Workers: FastMCP Example
+# Python Workers: FastAPI-MCP Example

-This is an example of a Python Worker that uses the FastMCP package.
+This is an example of a Python Worker that uses the FastAPI-MCP package.

 ## Adding Packages